cobbzilla/yuebing/README.md

   * OK, there's actually a lot of stuff that still sucks, and this is totally 1.0 software, but the stuff that works is pretty cool
 * <a href="https://www.patreon.com/cobbzilla">**Coming soon with your support**</a>:
   * Support for more media types (audio, images, etc)
-  * Auto-tagging and search
-  * Likes and comments
   * User-uploaded media
   * New "source type": Another Yuebing instance!
     * Federation between friendly instances: unified search, user accounts, etc